RLadiesMX/rladiesmxsource/content/en/authors/elizabethvalles/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Organizadoras
+- Organizers
-- Comité organizador 2021
+- Organizers of RLadiesMX 2021

 ---